-Port Isabel students participated in field trips on September 13, 2017; January 10, 2018; and April 18, 2018.
-Students from Dr. Michelle Zacher's Advanced Placement Environmental Science class collected data at three profile locations on South Padre Island: SPI01 in Isla Blanca Park, SPI02 at Beach Access #13, and SPI08 at the Tiki Condominiums (E. White Sands Street) (fig. 10).
-Port Isabel High School has been measuring SPI01 and SPI02 since 1999, and SPI08 since 2007.
+Port Isabel students participated in field trips on October 30, 2018; January 10, 2019; and April 16, 2019.
+Students from Dr. Michelle Zacher's Advanced Placement Environmental Science class collected data at two profile locations on South Padre Island: SPI02 at Beach Access #13 and SPI08 at the Tiki Condominiums (E. White Sands Street) (fig. 10).
+Beach profile data at site SPI01 (fig. 10) was not collected this academic year due to construction of a new boardwalk and beach pavilion within Isla Blanca Park.
+The construction blocked our access to the datum point for SPI01.
+A new datum point will be established along the same profile azimuth once construction has been completed.
+GPS shorelines and portions of the vegetation line not impacted by construction were mapped at this location.